These FAQs provide answers to the most commonly asked questions we receive from volunteers throughout the year.

 How many participants attend each program session?

-On average, Camp Goodtimes Kids Camp serves 65 campers per week, the Teen Program serves 70 teens, and the Family Program hosts approximately 15-20 families per week.
+On average, Camp Goodtimes Kids Camp and Teen Program serve 65 campers per week, and the Family Program hosts between15-20 families per week.

 How many people volunteer for the BC/Yukon Canadian Cancer Society?